 We were grateful to have spent the morning with this kind, thoughtful man, and appreciated his candidness.
-There’s always two sides to every story, and we wanted to hear from all stakeholders.
-And with that, it was time to meet Doug Smith, the man behind Yellowstone’s 1995 wolf reintroduction.
+There are always multiple sides to every story, and we wanted to hear from all stakeholders.
+And with that, it was time to meet Dr. Doug Smith, Yellowstone National Park scientist.

-Doug Smith is the project leader for the Wolf Restoration Project in Yellowstone and has been with the program since its inception.
+Doug Smith is the project leader for the Wolf Restoration Project in Yellowstone and has been with the program since its inception in 1995.
 Doug has studied wolves for over 20 years.
 Prior to Yellowstone, he worked with wolves in Michigan (Isle Royale National Park) and Minnesota.

 In Yellowstone, his team identified the wolf as a major predator that had been missing from the Greater Yellowstone Ecosystem since the last pack was killed in 1926.
-The proposed reintroduction would likely lead to greater biodiversity throughout the ecosystem.
+It was proposed that reintroduction of wolves back into the Park would influence species interactions and abundance throughout the ecosystem.
 We were eager to learn from Doug and to hear his side of the story.